Yes, a dead body could transmit COVID-19, but the risk is low

 “The CDC suggests no restrictions for burying those that die of COVID-19,” said Dr. Gill.

 On its website, the CDC shared interim guidance for medical examiners, coroners and funeral homes on how to handle dead bodies with confirmed or suspected COVID-19.
-The guidance is based on what is currently known about COVID-19, including how the virus spreads; however, they say data on postmortem stability and infectivity are lacking.
+The guidance is based on what is currently known about COVID-19, including how the virus spreads; however, according to a study published on the CDC's website, data on postmortem stability and infectivity are lacking.

 More from VERIFY: No, data on this CDC site does not prove thousands have died from COVID-19 vaccines

-Note: Editor's Note: This story has been corrected to reflect the study, "Postmortem Stability of SARS-CoV-2 in Nasopharyngeal Mucosa" was published in the CDC’s Emerging Infectious Diseases (EID) journal, but the article was not written by CDC authors.